Sunbird-Ed/sunbird-perf-tests/consumption-api.md

 ##  Consumption APIs Benchmarking

 #### Jmeter Cluster
-For benchmarking the APIs, three Jmeter clusters (1 master + 8 slaves in each cluster) were setup to perform API testing and verifying improvements in parallel.
+For benchmarking the APIs, one Jmeter cluster (1 master + 8 slaves in) were setup to perform API testing and verifying improvements in parallel.

 **1. Individual API benchmarks**